 If you do nothing else in Liechtenstein you won’t be able to miss the castle in Vaduz, the capital.
 The Vaduz Schloss (castle) is the home to the Royal Family.
 You might even see them going to and fro out of the front door of the castle.
 As Liechtenstein is hemmed in by mountains, there are plenty of hiking (summer) and skiing (winter) activities to keep you busy and away from all those tempting Vaduz restaurants.

-Will I need a Liechtenstein ETIAS visa waiver?
+Will I need an ETIAS for entering Liechtenstein?